avinash-chouhan/seg-mentor/README.md

 If you have a minute, do read the rant below, it should summarize the status&spirit of things.

-...So, VOC PASCAL is kind of mess, the files train/val/test sets X3 challenges (07', 11', 12'),
+...So, VOC PASCAL is kind of mess, the files train/val/scan_val_set sets X3 challenges (07', 11', 12'),
   with various intersections between the sets of different years/challenges.. then come additional annotations on original files...

-Eventually the widest segmentation-relevant stuff seems to come from Berkely project called SBD: http://home.bharathh.info/pubs/codes/SBD/download.html Ignore their own rant re non-intersecting train/test with 5623 images.
+Eventually the widest segmentation-relevant stuff seems to come from Berkely project called SBD: http://home.bharathh.info/pubs/codes/SBD/download.html Ignore their own rant re non-intersecting train/scan_val_set with 5623 images.
-Here it's done better, using more for train and a bit less for test.
+Here it's done better, using more for train and a bit less for scan_val_set.

 In any case, have no fear, train/val disjointness is ensured in line 546 of pascal_voc.py